 Ten to fifteen percent of children ages two to seven exhibit significant problems with disruptive behavior (e.g. defiance or aggression).
 Rates of disruptive behavior are even higher among children with a variety of risk factors (e.g. maltreatment, changes in caregivers, and/or in utero exposure to substances) or among children with other disorders (e.g. attention deficit hyperactivity disorder, intellectual disability, or autism spectrum disorders).

-Parent-child interaction therapy (PCIT) is an evidence-based intervention developed by Sheila Eyberg, PhD, professor emeritus at the University of Florida, to reduce disruptive behavior.
-Parent-child interaction therapy (PCIT) works with parents and children together to promote a positive parent-child relationship while decreasing the child’s behavior problems.
-Adaptations of parent-child interaction therapy (PCIT) have been used to address depression, separation anxiety disorder, and autism spectrum disorders in young children.
+Parent-child interaction therapy (PCIT) is an evidence-based intervention designed to reduce disruptive behavior in children.
+The training and research program for PCIT at the University of Iowa strives to improve access to effective parent-child therapy.
+Parent-child interaction therapy (PCIT) works with parents and children together to promote positive parent-child relationships while decreasing the child’s behavior problems.
+Adaptations of parent-child interaction therapy can be used to address depression, separation anxiety disorder, and autism spectrum disorder.

-A modification of PCIT, Integration of Working Models of Attachment into Parent-Child Interaction Therapy (IoWA-PCIT), was developed by Beth Troutman, PhD, clinical professor at the University of Iowa.
-IoWA-PCIT maintains the core defining features of PCIT while integrating findings from attachment theory research into the delivery of PCIT.
+A modification of PCIT, IoWA-PCIT (Integration of Working Models of Attachment into Parent-Child Interaction Therapy), was developed by Beth Troutman, PhD, clinical professor at the University of Iowa.
+IoWA-PCIT maintains the core defining features of PCIT while integrating findings from attachment theory research.